trho/vertx-4-infinispan-ws-sockjs-reproducer/README.md

  * replacing several verticles by one verticle (Main.java:43)
  * ClusteredSessionStore with LocalSessionStore in (MainVerticle.java:57)
- * Infinispan with Hazelcast cluster manager (Main.java:26)
+ * replacing Infinispan with Hazelcast cluster manager (Main.java:26)

 To reproduce the issue run start.sh and follow the instructions: